 Motion to close the public hearing, leaving the written comment period open until midnight, was made by Michael Hoyt and second by Arthur Knapp.
+All in favor, 0 opposed.

 Chairman Lara reiterated that the applicant is required to respond to all public comment in writing, which will be uploaded to the Google Drive when received.
 Explained that there is no time limit for that, but that they will no be able to come back before the Board until that has been received.